Gilone/fenghao.github.com/_posts/2021-06-29-Beautiful-memories-at-Nokia.markdown

 Our scrum team is called **Big Mushroom**!

 At Nokia, we mushrooms developed software together.
-We learned new frameworks, discussed problems and practiced clean code together in practice!
+We learned new frameworks, discussed problems and practiced clean code together in projects!
 We got along very happily and gained so much!

 <div class="side-by-side">